 Our days are full of academics and activities.
 We will explore many themes this year through stories, songs, arts & crafts and creative play both indoor and outdoor.
 The children will be involved in hands-on activities encouraging social skills and cooperative learning.

-We look forward to meeting all of you and to a wonderful year!
+We look forward to a wonderful year!

 To develop in all children a positive self- image and a sense of adventure in the search for knowledge.

 To provide developmental opportunities and experiences meeting the cognitive, the social, the emotional and the physical needs of each child in order for full potential to be reached.